JuanManuelNaya/martial-arts-dojo/README.md

 ![Experiences](/assets/images/Expiriences.JPG)

--This Area shows some people sharing their personal experiences learning at Warrior Dojo -The background and letter color matches the on of the header to.
+-This Area shows some people sharing their personal experiences learning at Warrior Dojo.
+-The background and letter color matches the website.

 **SignUp Section**